 Usually, the sunflower seeds that we humans consume are salted.
 While, by themselves, salted sunflower seeds are not toxic, a high level of salt in your pet’s diet can cause serious health issues such as sodium toxicosis, which can range from mild to severe, the symptoms of which include extreme thirst, repeated urination, vomiting, diarrhea, imbalance, seizures and even death.

-Sunflower Shells Can Cause Gastrointestinal Distress
+Sunflower Seed Shells Can Cause Gastrointestinal Distress

-Sunflower seeds with shells and hulls are dangerous for your pet.
+Sunflower seed shells and hulls are dangerous for your pet.
 Your pet cannot chew the unshelled seeds and spit the shells out like humans, which can pose a choking hazard and if the hulls are not chewed properly, they can cause a stomach ache.
 Unshelled sunflower seeds are not easily digestible and if they get stuck in the gastrointestinal tract, they can cause obstruction or blockage, which can even be life threatening.

 Excessive Amount of Oil in Sunflower Seeds Can Be Harmful